 Mark Read’s recently announced turnaround strategy for WPP outlined their ‘new’ focus around “communications, experience, commerce and technology”.
 And if you couldn’t have predicted that, then you probably shouldn’t be running an agency.

-You might argue that WPP’s scale offers some differentiation, but any agency crafting a positioning from these generic capabilities will surely end up in buzzword bingo-land, leaving them to trade on price and hyperbole.
+You might argue that WPP’s scale offers some differentiation, but any agency crafting a positioning from these generic capabilities will surely end up in buzzword bingo-land, trading on price and hyperbole.

 Suffice to say that simply re-articulating your capabilities – like ad agencies ‘creating culture’, content shops making ‘work people want’ or CRM specialists who ‘get, grow and keep customers’ – will not help you stand out.